-The Group's decrease in profit is largely explained by the reduction in licence fees and royalties compared to the prior year.
+The Group's increase in profit is largely explained by the increase in licence fees, grants and royalties compared to the prior vear.

 3. Other items

 Significant changes in state of affairs

 There have been no significant changes in the state of affairs of entities in the Group during the year.